rdemarqui/traffic_prediction_and_congestion/README.md

 ### About the Data
 <p align="justify">
-The study and results were made with data collected from a real network of a certain city.
-Unfortunately, it's not possible to share it.
+The results presented in this work were generated using real data from a cellular network.
+However, due to compliance reasons, the original data cannot be shared.
+Instead, a noised sample of the data is available for full code execution.

 ### Methodology
 <p align="justify">